steelze/mail-tracker/README.md

 To retain your existing data afer upgrading, run the artisan command `mail-tracker:migrate-recipients`.
 This will convert the existing `recipient` and `sender` data into the new format.
 At this point you may drop the `recipient` and `sender` columns.

+There is also a new pair of attributes in the `sent_emails` table: `opened_at` and `clicked_at`.
+Those store the first time the user opened and clicked, respectively.
+This has been added to the default tracker index page.
+You are welcome to add it into yours, or use those values as you see fit.

 ## Upgrade from 3.x to 4.x

 There are no breaking changes from 3.x to 4.x with the exception that 4.x is for Laravel 7+ only.